tommi1hirvonen/Biflow/README.md

 ### Azure (distributed)

 The Azure (distributed) approach closely resembles the on-premise architecture.
-However, the executor console app is now replaced with an executor service running as an Azure Web App.
 From the two Azure architectures, this offers significantly more control over updates to different components of the application.
 All services deployed to Azure can still share the same Linux App Service for cost optimization.
 Note, that a lightweight Linux virtual machine might also be required for deployment and configuration tasks depending on your Azure networking setup.

 # Documentation